jpoblete/cassandraJDBC/README.md

 git clone git@github.com:jpoblete/simple-client.git

-Then open the project with IntelliJ Idea and build the project A runnable JAR will be created on the project directory
+Then open the project with IntelliJ Idea and build the project
+Runnable JAR simple-client.jar will be created on the project root directory

 Simple as that!